carlalennon/portfolio-project-3/README.md

 - Add negative scoring to the game
 - Fix all instances of the room printer
 - Add an option to play again upon game completion

+## Final Thoughts

+I enjoyed learning Python.
+I regret not having time to fully implement my vision, due to overtime at work this month.
+I may continue with this project.

+Python is integral to my career path as an animator.
+I contacted several technical animators, animation software developers and pipeline specialists over the last month.
+They all said that Python was essential, as a lot of automation in animation is opening folders, putting all the images into video format, and moving those files into a cloud based production software.